bazelbuild/proposals/designs/2022-07-21-locating-runfiles-with-bzlmod.md

 ,my_protobuf,@protobuf~3.19.2
 ```

+* The manifest contains the canonical repository name for the workspace and module name since `//:some_tool` has a data dependency on `//:data.txt` and a direct dependency on a runfiles library.
+* The manifest contains the canonical repository name for protobuf since `//:some_tool` has a data dependency on `@my_protobuf//:protoc` and a direct dependency on a runfiles library.
-Note that the repository mapping manifest does *not* contain any entries where `C` is `@protobuf~3.19.2` since the `//:protoc` target does not transitively depend on a runfiles library.
+* The manifest does *not* contain any entries where `C` is `@protobuf~3.19.2` since the `//:protoc` target does not transitively depend on a runfiles library.
-It also doesn't contain any entries referencing `rules_go`, even though the main module depends on it.
+* The manifest does *not* contain any entries referencing `rules_go`, even though the main module depends on it. `rules_go` neither contributes any runfiles to `//:some_tool` nor any target that depends on a runfiles library.

 The repository mapping manifest of `//:other_tool` would look as follows: